container-storage-interface/spec/spec.md

   // path in the root filesystem of the process serving this request.
   // This is a REQUIRED field.
   string target_path = 4;

+  // End user credentials used to authenticate/authorize node unpublish request.
+  // This field is OPTIONAL.
+  Credentials user_credentials = 5;
 }

 message NodeUnpublishVolumeResponse {